 Those who’ve been injured before for example, are at a much greater risk of experiencing the same kind of injury.
 Therefore, training without fully recovering is risky and should be avoided.
-The combination of heavy and technical lifts, and time restraints is likely to "wake up" old injuries.
+The combination of heavy and technical lifts and time restraints is likely to "wake up" old injuries.

-If an athlete does not have an adequate base of stability, mobility and skill, the Olympic lifts with the straight bar can be potentially injurious.
-Most movements that involve heavy loading, increased bar speed and higher skill levels are probably the most dangerous types of movements, they however also have the highest ceilings of any lifts out there.
+If an athlete does not have an adequate base of stability, mobility, and skill, the Olympic lifts with the straight bar can be potentially injurious.
+Most movements that involve heavy loading increased bar speed, and higher skill levels are probably the most dangerous types of movements.
+They however also have the highest ceilings of any lifts out there.

-It’s difficult to say that one type of injury happens more often in CrossFit, but rather, the metabolic environment and heavy loading schemes under huge amounts of stress tend to revive old injuries that have been mismanaged or ignored in the past by the athlete, rehab specialist, or coach.
+It’s difficult to say that any one type of injury happens more often in CrossFit, but rather, the metabolic environment and heavy loading schemes under huge amounts of stress tend to revive old wounds that have been mismanaged or ignored in the past by the athlete, rehab specialist, or coach.
 Lower backs, shoulders, and knees often take the most of the hit when talking about injury rates in CrossFit.
 However, with better stability, mobility, and technique, many of these common injuries can be avoided.

 Sessions such as the Work Out of the Day (WOD) also help to define an individual’s capabilities or a specific but all-inclusive workout across the board.
-People sometimes don't know their own limitations, which sometimes lands them into problems that increase the unnecessary risk of injury during training.
+People sometimes don't know their own limitations, which occasionally lands them into problems that increase the unnecessary risk of injury during training.
 Many people blindly shuffle into these challenging environments not really considering what they are physically capable of doing without getting hurt.
 This needs to be addressed to protect athletes and to offer some alternatives in programming to match their current functional ability.

-Coaches also play an integral part of protecting CrossFitters.
+Coaches also play an integral part in protecting CrossFitters.
 This they do by making sure that every movement programmed into the Work Out of the Day (WOD) has workable modifications to accommodate athletes that are not currently executing a high-level movement without having an increased risk of injury.
 This may require the coach to check off whether an athlete may proceed in a WOD on a daily basis, or needs to downgrade and simplify a move or two.
-It’s also important to know the moves that people struggle with that way they don't get into highly challenging metabolic environment, with those faulty movement mechanics.
+It’s also important to know the moves that people struggle with so that they don't get into a highly challenging metabolic environment, with those faulty movement mechanics.
 The role of coaches is to expose individuals to new exercises and combinations, not necessarily force feeding numeric training packages that may not be appropriate for one’s skill set or conditioning level.